chrisonoo/BookWormMVC/README.md

 BookWormMVC is an educational project created using **ASP.NET Core 6 MVC**, **C# 10** and **Entity Framework 7.0.x**.
 The main goal of the project was to understand and practically use the handling of `one-to-many` and `many-to-many` relationships in the database.

-Extensive documentation helps to understand the project and draw your own conclusions for further learning.
+In the project, a **seeding approach** was employed, which involves populating the database with sample data.
+As a result, upon installation of the application, the user immediately has access to data that facilitates understanding of its functions and operation mechanisms. **Extensive documentation** helps to understand the project and draw your own conclusions for further learning.

 ## Table of Contents